CUADProjectTeam/website-legacy/README.md

 do feel free to add to this list how you see fit.
 However, from the things I can discern/the work I've done so far, the following needs to be finished:

-- [ ] Get NavBar working on Alumni Page
+- [x] Get NavBar working on Alumni Page (Current fix is spaghetti.)
+- [x] Cut down on animations - it looks fucking stupid
 - [ ] Address why you need to open a new tab to access alumni page (This might be a local issue??)
 - [ ] Fix mobile site
 - [ ] Removing Caurosel for Team Introductions (it looks like horseshit)
-- [ ] Improving performance - This can likely be accomplished by cutting down on the amount of animations.
 - [ ] Updating js files (bootstrap 3 LMAO)
 This should only be done if you really know what you're doing.
 If you're like me, this can go unaddressed for the time being.
 - [ ] Moving this to its own domain (CUAD.org ????)
+- [ ] Rework Member/Alumni page.
+Make it a JSON and parse it through.

 Of course, make sure to check in with your lead to see if anything else needs to be accomplished with the website.

+## Potential Reset/Redo of Website

+Upon some discussion with the CS Team, it has come to my attention that this website is just... bad.
+It has way too much JS, way too many animations, and just straight up bad code for what should really only be a two-page website.
+When you, the current webmaster, are brought in, this will likely be a focal point of discussion.
+If we are confident in your ability we might just give you the go ahead and nuke this entire website to start fresh.
+All of this would be replaced.

+If this option is chosen, it's important to know that the main features of this website must remain the same.
+While I hope the presentation is changed, the bulk of the _information_ should remiain the same:

+- Who we are
+- What we do
+- Subteam info
+- Members and Alumni, with redirects to LinkedIn so people can get a sense of what our members do currently/post-grad.

+As stated earlier, this decision would be made only after much deliberation and discussion.
+Should it come to pass, we believe in you, young grasshopper.

 ### Acknowledgements

-I'd like to give a special thank you to the 2021-2022 lead staff for inspiring my deep passion for Aerial Robotics, for always being so warm and welcoming, and for providing some unforgettable nights in the form of team socials.
+I'd like to give a special thank you to the 2021-2023 lead staff for inspiring my deep passion for Aerial Robotics, for always being so warm and welcoming, and for providing some unforgettable nights in the form of team socials.